 In a child-centered curriculum, learning begins with student interest.
 In our Susim (Horses) class for 4-5 year olds, teachers observed the children in the Susim class using match box cars in many ways during Intentional Play, including sorting and comparing the cars, making the cars race and do tricks, and building ramps and garages.

-When a friend mentioned that her car was getting dirty, the children had the idea to build a car wash.
+When a friend mentioned that her car was getting dirty, the children had the idea to build a car wash using cardboard, pipe cleaners, and other classroom materials.
 Through this fun construction project, the Susim practiced fine motor skills, logic, writing, counting, spatial awareness, and communication and planning skills.

-With teacher encouragement, the class began to design heir own vehicles.
+The carwash project sparked interest in more construction, so with teacher encouragement, small groups of friends began to design their own vehicles.
 After trying one prototype, G suggested that rubber bands were not providing enough “power”.
 Using library books about cars, the class did research about what powers cars and learned that Tesla makes electric cars.
 The children then decided to ride the city bus to the Tesla Showroom on H Street to find out more.

 The children returned from the field trip with lots of new ideas.
 Back in the classroom, children worked in groups to create their own cars, using tools and a variety of materials.